 Tel +44 (0)115 848 4460

 Please read our notes on the University's commitment to delivering the educational services advertised.

 Fees and funding

-Home UK, and EU full-time students are eligible for a tax-free bursary of up to £200 per week (subject to confirmation by DfE).
-There are no fees to pay.
+Home UK, and EU full-time students may also be eligible for a tax-free bursary of up to £200 per week (subject to confirmation by DfE).